 Family history of diabetes as well as a history of gestational diabetes are also major risk factors.Take the Test

 In a small group led by a trained lifestyle coach, you’ll learn about healthier eating habits, ways to be more physically active and other behavior changes over the course of 16 weekly one-hour sessions.
 The group will continue meeting monthly, completing a full year of the Diabetes Prevention Program.
-As a participant, you’ll be working towards losing 5%-7% of your starting body weight and being physically active for 150 minutes per week.
+As a participant, you’ll be working towards losing a modest % of starting weight and being physically active for 150 minutes per week.

 Your lifestyle coach will support you throughout the year-long program.
 You’ll have access to the coach during class as well as support outside of class through email, text messages, phone calls, or personal notes.
 Coaches are there to support you when you’re struggling, and further encourage you when you’re doing well.
 Your coach will stay engaged with you however works best for you.

 Based on research funded by the National Institutes of Health and the CDC, the Diabetes Prevention Program reduces the risk of new cases of developing type 2 diabetes by 58%, and by 71% in people over the age of 60.
-As a program participant, you’ll be working towards losing 5%-7% of your starting body weight and being physically active for 150 minutes per week.
+As a program participant, you’ll be working towards losing a modest % of starting weight and being physically active for 150 minutes per week.
 We promise to be with you every step of the way!

 During the workshop you’ll learn a number of things to help you toward your goal of avoiding diabetes including: